skkestrel/koatl/docs/extensions.md

 # Extension attributes (experimental)

-Extension attributes allow us to bestow properties and methods on other types (including builtin types) without having to edit their type definition or use a library like `forbiddenfruit`.
+Extension attributes allow us to non-destructively bestow properties and methods on any type (including builtin types).

 Extensions are registered globally using the `Extension.method(type, name)`, `Extension.property(type, name)`, and `Extension.trait` decorators.
 `Extension.method` and `Extension.property` enable lookup on the specified `type` (or any subtype).